SShiemi/KettleAndroidAPP/RaspberryPi/README.md

 |Done     |	Water is brewed                        | Deleted            | No             |
 |Deleted  |	Reservation complete                   | N/A                | Yes            |

-___IMPORTANT!___ Reservations are received only when the kettle is ON!
+___IMPORTANT!___ Reservations are accepted only when the kettle is ON!

-There is a clean up process that deletes dangling `Deleted` requests, every time the kettle stops brewing
+There is a clean-up process that deletes dangling `Deleted` requests, every time the kettle stops brewing

 ### Mocks